How to Become a Social Worker with Online MSW Programs

 Step 4: Pass your state licensing exam.
 All states and the District of Columbia have licensing, certification or registration requirements that govern social work practice and the use of this professional title.

-Becoming a licensed social worker will usually take five to six years—three years for an MSW (unless you can attend full-time) and two to three years for work experience requirements.
+Becoming an LSW will usually take five to six years—three years for an MSW (unless you can attend full-time) and two to three years for work experience requirements.
 If you have advanced standing or a bachelor’s in social work, you may be able to complete your MSW degree in two years.

 Licensed Master Social Worker vs. Licensed Clinical Social Worker